tonghuikang/markdown-cv/index.md

 - Facilitated Arduino workshops for more than 100 participants
 - Engineered hydrophones to locate pingers for SAUVC competition

-## Research Projects

-**Fake News Chrome Extension**
-`Dec 2017 - Jul 2018`

-- Constructed a Python API to detect registered falsehoods with subject-word-object triplets

-**Live Piano Cover Transcription**
-`Jan 2018 - Sep 2018`
-- Generated a dataset of synthesized piano covers and its respective scores for training
-- Developed a machine learning model to transcribe piano covers within two octaves

 <div style="page-break-after: always;"></div>